 She gained her doctorate from Oxford in 2010 (a study of the market created by the introduction of £3000 fees for Home/EU undergraduates at English universities in 2006); since then, she has conducted research into the impacts of student fees and funding on institutions, students, graduates and applicants within the higher education sector in England.
 She also works as a consultant to higher education institutions and fills senior interim roles in marketing, communications and student recruitment.

 Helen was Pathway Convenor for the MSc Education (HE) for two years and has taught on this course since completing her DPhil.
 As an inspector for the British Accreditation Council, Helen has the opportunity to gain insights into the operation of higher education providers globally.
 She is also an Associate of the SKOPE, the department’s research centre for Skills, Knowledge and Organisational Performance, and a member of the Higher Education Research Group.

-Xin (许心) is a Research Fellow at the Centre for Global Higher Education, Department of Education, and a Junior Research Fellow at Kellogg College, University of Oxford.
+Xin Xu (许心) is a Research Fellow at the Centre for Global Higher Education (CGHE), Department of Education, and a Junior Research Fellow at Kellogg College, University of Oxford.
 Xin also teaches on the MSc in Education (Higher Education) programme, and supervises DPhil and MSc dissertations.
 She is a Fellow of the Higher Education Academy (FHEA).